whatthesamuel/whatthesamuel/README.md

   link: [whatthesamuel.com](https://whatthesamuel.com)

 ## This is what I've been doing!
-* 8+ years indie/amateur gamedev experience!
+* 8+ years indie/amateur gamedev experience
-* Worked on multiple projects using Gamemaker studio!
+* Worked on Unreal Engine 4,5 projects, including some AI integration
-* Worked on some AI projects using Unreal Engine 5!
+* Worked on multiple projects using Gamemaker studio
 * Worked on localization/translation of projects such as OBS Studio, VRidge, Kingdoms and Castles and more
 * Taught game dev beginners how to make their own games using gamemaker studio on Udemy
 * Also check out my YT channel or the 'Projects' page of my homepage in case this article doesn't get updated